ThoSe1990/cucumber-cpp-docs/docs/chapters/01_cucumber_cpp.rst

 - ``cuke::is_false(condition)``

-After the failing step the rest is skipped.
-We can force a Scenario to fail like this:
+After the failed step, the rest is skipped.
+We can force a scenario to fail in this way:

 .. code-block::